modenaxe/msk-STAPLE/test_geometries/TLEM2/README.md

-# data from TLEM2.0 dataset
+# Data from TLEM2.0 dataset
 These are the bone geometries for the TLEM2 lower limb model distributed with the paper:
 ```
 @article{carbone2015tlem,